dallasread/lively-chat-support/readme.txt

 == Description ==

-Lively Chat Support is the last live customer support chat you'll ever need.
 Talk to your visitors in real time through your customizable chatbox (visit the Screenshots section for some samples).

-After you install Lively Chat Support, you'll be able to choose from our pre-built "Call To Action" images or upload your own.

-Lively Chat Support's "Offline Mode" works as a lead-capturing machine while you sleep.
-You can even customize your thank you message (maybe offer a freebie for signing up).

 Lively Chat Support has a few premium addons to help you get the most out of your live chat:

 * **Chat from your phone** - perfect for the small business owner.
 Through SMS (text messages), you'll be able to stay in touch with the visitors on your website.
 * **Triggers** - start conversations based on your specified criteria.
 For example, if they've been on your checkout page too long, ask them "Do you need help checking out?".
 * **Surveys** - quick and unintrusive, surveys are a great way to learn more about your visitors (who love giving their input!).

+Lively Chat Support's "Offline Mode" works as a lead-capturing machine while you sleep.
+You can even customize your thank you message (maybe offer a freebie for signing up).

 == Installation ==